HassanMirza123/ae-des-simulation/README.md

 **Step 1 - Navigate to the project folder**

 Unzip the submission and open a terminal inside the unzipped folder.
-You should be in the same directory as `Home.py`
+(Navigate to folder location in terminal) You should be in the same directory as `Home.py`

 **Step 2 - Create a virtual environment**